 Luton Schools Linking Programme is led by Luton First Teaching School Alliance on behalf of Luton Borough Council.
 We have been linking since 2009.
-Last year we had 42 classes taking part in the project, engaging 1260 children from 16 primary schools.
-In 2020-21, we are still taking part linking, virtually; building a sense of togetherness with other children and creating shared learning adventures from within the classroom.
+The year before last, we had 42 classes taking part in the project, engaging 1260 children from 16 primary schools.
+In 2020-21, we were still taking part in linking, albeit virtually; building a sense of togetherness with other children and creating shared learning adventures from within the classroom.
+We are excited to be launching our Linking Programme for 2021-22, please do get in touch if you would like your school to join us.

 Luton Local Authority provides us with £5,000 of funding each year, which covers some of the cost for a seconded position to run the programme.
 This has been written into the community cohesion strategy for the town and should continue every year for the foreseeable future.

 In previous years, some schools have started their linking, with a neutral visit at Stockwood Park Discovery Centre.
 The children enjoy corresponding with their their link class in advance of getting together and the meeting prompts some interesting discussion regarding similarities and differences, getting to know new people and also heritage and family links around the world.

 In November of 2019, Faith Minister Lord Bourne visited the Stockwood Discovery Centre, a wonderful museum, to see first-hand the work of the Linking Programme in Luton.
 The Year 6 Pupils from two Luton Schools enjoyed looking at Carriages, Caravans and Lorries in the Museum collection before embarking on a truly joyful task in which they worked together to construct a carriage from Giant Meccano that could carry a member of the group across the large museum space.
 One of the Year 6 Pupils who was asked what their advice would be for other children before taking part in linking said ‘I would say jump straight in and make the most of the opportunity.’